Understanding the SBA’s Small Business Definition

 Government contracts and grants

-Meeting the SBA small business definition also smooths the path to government contracts.
+There are a variety of government contracts and grants specifically for small businesses.
 The Historically Underutilized Business Zones (HUBZone) program, for example, increases government contract opportunities for qualified small businesses in urban and rural communities.

-Government grants may also be awarded to companies that satisfy the SBA’s small business definition and other requirements.
-You can find a list of available business grants here.
-Keep in mind that some grants and training programs may be industry-specific or reserved for certain groups, such as women or military veterans.
+Some government grants may also be awarded to companies that satisfy the SBA’s small business definition and other requirements.
+Keep in mind that some business grants and training programs may be industry-specific or reserved for certain groups, such as women or military veterans.

 Tax incentives

-Some cities, like Philadelphia, offer tax credits for entrepreneurs — small or large — that create jobs by relocating their businesses or creating a new business in their city.
+Some cities, like Philadelphia, offer tax credits for entrepreneurs that create jobs by relocating their businesses or creating a new business in their city.
 The Jump Start Philly program exempts qualifying small businesses from paying the Net Profits Tax and Business Income and Receipts Tax for their first two years if they employ six full-time employees after 18 months in business.